COVID-19 Impact: Resources and Information

 Payments will be made by direct deposit, if the 2019 (or 2018) returns included a direct deposit bank account, or if Social Security is directly deposited.
-Soon, the IRS will provide an online system to provide and/or update your direct deposit information.
-If the IRS does not receive direct deposit information, the rebates will be mailed.
+For others, the IRS has mailed either a government check or a debit card containing the stimulus payment.

 • One week waiting period waived.

 • Self-employed individuals are allowed to make a claim.

 • An additional $600 per week, in addition to normal weekly benefit through 7/31/20.